 We often think of advertising or corporate communication as something inherently intrusive, but consumers are actually looking for ways to connect with them.
 Both online and offline.
 However, it requires a different approach to content and communication to turn intrusive advertising into welcome messaging.

 Intrusive advertising often consists of a corporate message, which tells the audience members what they should do: buy this, try that, etc. Online these messages are already on their way out.
 Here advertising focuses on how a certain product or service helps their customers achieve a certain goal.

 Smart signage uses the same approach as online marketing, but adjusts it to fit its own medium.
 When audiences interact with screens on location they are likely there for a specific reason.

 For example customers in a clothing store are there to buy, hotel guests in the corridor to the breakfast room are there to eat, and fans in a stadium are there to support their favourite team or athlete.

 There is a specific reason and need for these people.
-Touchpoint addresses this by offering the right information and content for that particular moment and place.
+Smart signage addresses this by offering the right information and content for that particular moment and place.